zlondrej/steam-next/docs/intro.rst

 Checkout the :doc:`user_guide` for examples, or the :doc:`api/steam` for details.

-For questions, issues, or general curiosity, visit the repo at `https://github.com/ValvePython/steam <https://github.com/ValvePython/steam>`_.
+For questions, issues, or general curiosity, visit the repo at `https://github.com/fabieu/steam-next <https://github.com/fabieu/steam-next>`_.

-Like using the command line?
-Try `steamctl <https://github.com/ValvePython/steamctl>`_ tool

 Quick install
 =============